Agade09/Agade-Ghost-in-the-Cell-Postmortem/Agade_GitC_Postmortem.md

 ###Move Selection

-My move selection followed an arbitrary pattern of, for every factory I had I would chose moves for the units that wern't needed for defense in the next 5 turns which is computed using known troop movements.
+My move selection followed an arbitrary pattern of, for every factory I had I would chose moves for the units that wern't needed for defense in the next 5 turns which is computed using known troop movements and production.
 In pseudocode:

 ```
 for(int i in My_Factories){